jsacoba/pai789_finalproject/script6_mapping/readme.md

 8. Print the result of calling `.value_counts()` to the `_merge` column of `joined`, then drop `_merge` column from `joined`.

 9. Write out `joined` to a geopackage file called `"world.gpkg"`.
 Set the layer to `"2020"` and specify `driver="GPKG"`.

+10. Create maps for WRI and EPI.

+    1. Open a new QGIS file.

+    2. Add "world.gpkg".

+    3. Create WRI map.
+Rename Layer to `World Risk Index`.
+Set Layer Properties to `Graduated` using `2020` as value,  then select color ramp.
+Use `Pretty Breaks`.
+Export map with legend.

+    4. Duplicate the WRI map.
+Rename Layer to `Environmental Performance Index`.
+Set Layer Properties to `Graduated` using 'EPI.new as value, then select color ramp.
+Use `Equal Interval`.
+Export image with legend.

+    5. Save the 'QGIS' file.